TixieSalander/tixie.name/README.md

   * [Tobi](https://github.com/rqrauhvmra/Tobi/) - The minimal lib for lightbox

 ## Licence
+  * Content (blog posts for example) are under [CC BY SA](http://creativecommons.org/licenses/by-sa/4.0/), except other folks showcased work who belong to their respective owners.
-The code (except the libraries I'm using) is on CopyLeft
+  * Code (except the libraries I'm using) is on CopyLeft, enjoy.